jeffhuang4704/vulasset/API.md

 ### Navigating Within a Query Session

 To navigate within an existing search session, make an `HTTP GET` request to the same endpoint (`/v1/vulasset`) with the following query parameters.

-Ensure that you include the necessary filtering options in the request.
+Refer to the detailed fields and their corresponding values in the following raw data section.

 ```
 GET v1/vulasset?token=eff501a8ce17&start=0&row=100